Coast Guard Cutter Vigorous returns home following 53-day patrol to Eastern Pacific Ocean

 |Downloads:

-This work, Coast Guard Cutter Vigorous returns home following 53-day patrol to Eastern Pacific Ocean, by PO2 Brandon Hillard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard Cutter Vigorous returns home following 53-day patrol to Eastern Pacific Ocean [Image 3 of 3], by PO2 Brandon Hillard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT